 Significance testing is a useful tool for data analysis, however, it has to be used with caution.
-The sample size is an important point to keep in mind.
-Although any number of responses can be used for a significance test, results from a small sample may not be reliable.
+The significance of sample size is an important point to keep in mind.
+Although any number of replies can be used for a significance test, results from a small sample may not be reliable.

-For instance, it is better to have a sizable number of responses from the Male, Female, and Divers segments if you are examining satisfaction levels among these groups.
+For instance, it’s better to have a sizable number of responses from the Male, Female, and Divers segments if you’re examining satisfaction levels among these groups.
 To avoid performing a significance test too soon, we advise holding off until you have at least 50 replies from each group.
 Less answers on a test can produce results that could lead to misleading insights.